chaoge525/soafee_demo/documentation/quickstart.rst

 .. note::
    This process doesn't need to be performed every time the `USB Storage Device` gets updated.
-You just need to update the MCC configuration microSD card when the EWAOL version changes.
+It is only necessary to update the MCC configuration microSD card when the EWAOL version changes.

 1. Connect the USB-B cable to the DBG USB port of the N1SDP back panel.

-2. Find four TTY USB devices in your ``/dev`` directory.
+2. Find four TTY USB devices in the ``/dev`` directory.
 Example:

 .. code-block:: console